RC Revolutions/ Kids Revolutions

 Kids Revolutions

-Kids 12 and younger can participate in the RC Revolutions option for a discounted rate of $18.
-Kids Revolutions will receive the same cozy blanket and medal as all other participants in CJ’s Resolution Challenge.
+Kids 12 and younger can participate in the RC Revolutions option for a discounted rate of $30.
+Kids Revolutions will receive the same race swag as all other participants in CJ’s Resolution Challenge.
 All Kids Revolutions participants MUST be supervised!

 my son Jackson has autism my whole family runs.
 I just heard about this and will get all my running friends involved.
 Thank you my 9y/o means the world to me and I am so grateful to have the ability to run for this cause.
 I will try to have Jackson run too.
 God bless